-To support you we connect you with other Fellowship candidates in the UK, all recently awarded Fellows or those within your region or nation.
+To support you we connect you with other Fellowship candidates in the UK, all recently-awarded Fellows or those within your region or nation.
 In addition, you can use any of our templates for planning or recording your professional development.

 To be ready for Fellowship, you must meet the following criteria:

-4) Invest in your own professional development:
+4) Developing self – Invests in own professional development

 There is a £120 fee to participate in the Fellowship programme.

-If you are interested in becoming a Fellow please contact the MA’s Professional Development team to register your interest and to discuss the Fellowship and assessment process in more detail.
+If you are interested in becoming a Fellow, please contact the MA’s Professional Development team to register your interest and to discuss the Fellowship and assessment process in more detail.
 You need to be a full or concessionary member of the Museums Association in order to apply and retain Fellowship status.